Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 The skywalk takes place at 268m.

-The savvy traveller can save money by booking an Ultimate Sydney Pass which will allow you to visit three other attractions as well.
+The savvy traveller can save money by booking an Ultimate Sydney Pass which will allow you to visit multiple other attractions as well.

 There is one bar called Bar 83.